 Story

-Are you ready for your life to be changed – for the better?
+Are you ready for a Turtley awesome pup?
+Click this link and find your soulmate.
 Tortuga is too big to fly and too slow to walk but he loves car rides so pack the car and head to California.
-He is turtely awesome and ready to start the next chapter of his new life so get that application in!

 FBRN does not ship dogs as cargo, so adopters are expected to pick up their dogs from their foster family.